djmcgill/CPU/README.md

 You are a paralysed robot (just a head?) that can have a large throne built around it in order to control more minions.

 ## TODO before alpha:
- - right-click (and drag) to place a deletion order
  - animation for the peon models
- + multiple peons and a pooled job queue
+ - multiple peons and a pooled job queue
  - sort out lighting properly, with ambient occlusion or whatever
  - GUIs
    - pausing (save, load, options)